helixiora/helixiora-lorelai/readme.md

 ### Key Features

+- **Ask questions to your private google docs** A chat interface to ask questions to the info you have indexed
 - **Google Drive Integration:** Securely crawl a user's Google Drive contents using OAuth.
 - **Automated Indexing:** Nightly indexing of Google Drive documents into Pinecone for efficient retrieval.
 - **Query Processing:** Leverage OpenAI's API to process queries with context retrieved from Pinecone.
+- **Admin backend** See what info you have indexed in pinecone

 ### Components

-- `app.py`: A Flask application to facilitate Google OAuth permission setup.
+- `app.py`: A Flask application to chat with your information.
+Includes signup, an admin backend and a chat interface
 - `indexer.py`: A script for nightly crawling of Google Drive documents to index them into Pinecone.
 - `lorelaicli.py`: Executes a test query using context from Pinecone before querying OpenAI.